 At the end of each hemodialysis treatment, a small amount of blood is usually left behind in the dialyzer (artificial kidney).
 This can be a source of iron loss over time.

-In fact, when you are on dialysis, you will probably need extra iron because you will be taking another anemia medicine that uses up your iron.
+In fact, when you are on dialysis, you will probably need extra iron because you will be taking another anemia medicine, called ESA (see below), that uses up your iron.

-Iron levels need to be tested as well because iron helps your body make enough hemoglobin.
-Having enough iron helps you reach and stay in the recommended hemoglobin target range.
+Your dialysis team will also test your blood iron levels because iron helps your body make enough hemoglobin.
+Having enough iron helps you reach and stay in the recommended hemoglobin range.

 How is my iron level tested?